Digithought/Inheritree/readme.md

 Bug fixes, architectural enhancements, and speed improvement suggestions are welcome.
 Added "helper" features might be better as an add-on library since the goal of this is to remain minimalistic.

 #### Help wanted

+TODO: need version checking against base tree; right now, the base table is assumed to be immutable.

 * Benchmark suite
 * Better insulation of path's internals